DanB91/Wozmon64/README.md

 - How will network support work?

 ## Questions and Feedback
 If you have any questions or feedback, I'd love to hear from you!
-Please reach out to me at dan@boksos.com or DM @dbokser91 on Twitter.
+Please reach out to me at dan@boksos.com or DM @dbokser91 on X/Twitter.